maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 </tr>
 </table>

-Everyone loves code and we can trust it just fine, but how does this actually work?
+Everyone loves to trust code at face value, but how does this actually work?
+I encourage you to read the paper, but I will summarize the operation leaving out some very important details.

 Cycle Collection relies on this key insight: if you were to perform a drop on every node in a cycle, that cycle will be garbage if the remaining ref count of every node in that cycle is zero.
 This kind of makes sense intuitively, what we're